-Our events bring together participants from all over the region and from all kinds of professions and backgrounds (In 2020, mostly virtually).
+Our events bring together participants from all over the region and from all kinds of professions and backgrounds (mostly virtually, for now).
 Socially minded businesses, artists, designers, journalists, human rights defenders and anti-corruption activists all fit our broad definition of civil society, and our workshops help them make their campaigns more effective, build their audiences, and improve their sustainability.

 Hackathons, video schools, gamification, podcasting and data visualisation workshops—these are just some of the themes and topics of the events we host.
 We recognise that the tried and tested methods of activism in Eastern Europe and Central Asia are no longer as effective on their own, but can be enlivened and invigorated with data, design and technology to multiply their impact.